 Room 611

 Nestled away, in the back corner of G.P.
 Vanier, you'll find room 115 (we used to be 611).
-Lurking in the shadows of this room is Mr. Young...waiting to pounce on unsuspecting students and natter on about volcanoes, hail, psychopathy, criminal law defenses, cultural diffusion, media theories, crime, and urban models of city development.
-He loves his job in 115 and can't wait to work with you this year.
+Lurking in the shadows of this room was Mr. Young...waiting to pounce on unsuspecting students and natter on about volcanoes, hail, psychopathy, criminal law defenses, cultural diffusion, media theories, crime, and urban models of city development.
+He loved his job in 115 but now lives an alarm clock and schedule free retirement life of riding bikes, sailing, singing and traveling the world .

 Thursday, June 26, 2025